dmaier-couchbase/cb-aggregation/README.md

 * Source
  * e.g. FileSource

-The stream (to be processed) is then filled with records from multiple sources.
-It's just important that they follow the same schema.
-In our example we will just read from multiple files in parallel and fill an Observable from there.
+It's just important that the records those are provided by the Source are following the schema.
+In our example we will just read from a file and fill our stream from there.

 Based on this we need to define what the Id of the record is.
-Therefore a Map function is used which enriches the Record with an Id which is a String.
-So the record is mapped to an Id which is a string:
+Therefore a Map function is used which enriches the Record with an Id.
+For our example an Id is a String.

 * Record MapFunc(Record r)

 Based on this Id and other properties we want to perform an aggregation.
 For this purpose a Reduce function is required.
-The Reduce Function returns in our example everytime a numeric result (as part of the Aggregate).
-The aggregation result is stored in Couchbase based on the  previously determined record identifier and an aggregate identifier.
+The Reduce Function returns in our example everytime a numeric result.
+The aggregation result is stored in Couchbase based on the  previously determined record identifier and an aggregation identifier.

 * Aggregate
  * String aggrId